NagyD/SDLPoP/doc/Readme.txt

 A: This is an open-source port/conversion of the DOS game Prince of Persia.
 It is based on the disassembly of the original PoP1 for DOS.

+=== LICENSE

+This program is open source under the GNU General Public License terms, see gpl-3.0.txt.

 === USAGE

 Q: How do I run it?